davidrb/opqbox2/README.md

 This repository provides the proposed schematics for the second generation Open Power Quality metering device (OPQBox2).

-Currently, OPQBox2 is in the final design stage.
+OPQBox2 is in the final design stage.
 We are circulating this design to solicit feedback and make improvements prior to production.
 We greatly appreciate your willingness to provide us with feedback.

 Operational requirements
 ------------------------